88-degrees/Book-of-Changes/appendix02s1.md

 <a name="fr_212></a>[XXIII](#fn_212).
 (The trigrams representing) the earth, and (above it) that for a mountain, which adheres to the earth, form Po.
 Superiors, in accordance with this, seek to strengthen those below them, to secure the peace and stability of their own position.

-1. 'He overthrows the couch by injuring its legs:'--thus (he commences) his work of ruin with what is lowest (in the superior man).
+1. 'He overthrows the couch by injuring its legs:' -- thus (he commences) his work of ruin with what is lowest (in the superior man).

-2. 'He destroys the couch by injuring its frame:'--(the superior man) has as yet no associates.
+2. 'He destroys the couch by injuring its frame:' -- (the superior man) has as yet no associates.

 3. That 'there will be no error on the part of this one among the overthrowers' arises from the difference between him and the others above and below.

-4. 'He has overthrown the couch, and (proceeds to injure) the skin (of him who lies on it):'--calamity is very near at hand.
+4. 'He has overthrown the couch, and (proceeds to injure) the skin (of him who lies on it):' -- calamity is very near at hand.

-5. 'He obtains for them the favour that lights on the inmates of the palace:'--in the end there will be no grudge against him.
+5. 'He obtains for them the favour that lights on the inmates of the palace:' -- in the end there will be no grudge against him.

-6. 'The superior man finds himself in a carriage:'--he is carried along by the people.
-'The small men (by their course) overthrow their own dwellings:'--they can. never again be of use to them.
+6. 'The superior man finds himself in a carriage:' -- he is carried along by the people.
+'The small men (by their course) overthrow their own dwellings:' -- they can. never again be of use to them.

 ###### p.
 297